Qubit-Efficient Randomized Quantum Algorithms for Linear Algebra: Linear systems

 \subsection{Randomized quantum linear system solver}

 In this section we show how to apply Theorem \ref{thm:general-sampling} to sample from the inverse of a matrix, with applications for linear systems problems.
 We use the Fourier series approximation for the inverse function found in Ref.~\cite{childs2017quantum}.
-With this, we establish the following result.\footnote{In the statement of results in the main text, for simplicity we write $\CC_{sample}= \widetilde{\OC}(g)$ if $\CC_{sample}= \OC(g\, \mathrm{polylog}\, g\, \mathrm{polylog}\, h)$ and $\CC_{gate}= \Omega(h)$, and vice versa for $\CC_{gate}$.
-That is, with $\widetilde{\OC}(\cdot)$ notation we drop any terms that contribute polylogarithmically to the total (unparallelized) runtime.}
+With this, we establish the following result \footnote{In the statement of results in the main text, for simplicity we write \unexpanded{$\CC_{sample}= \widetilde{\OC}(g)$} if \unexpanded{$\CC_{sample}= \OC(g\, \mathrm{polylog}\, g\, \mathrm{polylog}\, h)$} and \unexpanded{$\CC_{gate}= \Omega(h)$}, and vice versa for \unexpanded{$\CC_{gate}$}.
+That is, with \unexpanded{$\widetilde{\OC}(\cdot)$} notation we drop any terms that contribute polylogarithmically to the total (unparallelized) runtime.}.

 \begin{corollary}[Linear systems] Consider a Hermitian matrix $A$ with known Pauli decomposition as in Eq.~\eqref{eq:pauli-decomposition} with Pauli weight $\lambda$.
 Denote $q$ as a freely chosen normalization parameter.
 Finally, suppose we have ability to prepare state $\kt{\vec{b}}$ in $\OC(d_{\vec{b}})$ depth.
-Then, we find: \begin{enumerate}[(a).] \item Given ability to implement $\kt{\psi}$ via unitary $U_{\psi}$ in gate depth $d_{\psi}$, we have a randomized quantum algorithm to
+Then, we find: